-One phase III, randomized, multi-centre, placebo-controlled study (CheckMate-76K; N=790) demonstrated that adjuvant treatment with nivolumab may result in added clinical benefit for patients with resected stage IIB or IIC cutaneous melanoma.
-The CheckMate-76K trial showed that administration of nivolumab 480 mg every 4 weeks for up to 12 months was associated with statistically significant improvement in recurrence-free survival (RFS) compared to placebo.
-After a median follow-up of 23.5 months in the nivolumab group and 23.0 months in the placebo group, the median RFS had not been reached in the nivolumab group and was 36.14 months (95% CI: 24.77, not estimable) in the placebo group, corresponding for a hazard ratio (HR) of 0.53 (95% confidence interval [CI]: 0.40 to 0.71).
-The distant metastases-free survival (DMFS) rate at 12 months was 92.0% (95% CI: 89.3 to 94.1) with nivolumab and 88.5% (95% CI: 83.9 to 91.9) with placebo; and at 24 months, was 84.0% (95% CI to) with placebo.
+One phase III, randomized, multicentre, placebo-controlled study (CheckMate-76K; N = 790) demonstrated that adjuvant treatment with nivolumab may result in added clinical benefit for patients with resected stage IIB or IIC cutaneous melanoma.
+The CheckMate-76K trial showed that administering nivolumab 480 mg every 4 weeks for up to 12 months was associated with statistically significant improvement in recurrence-free survival (RFS) compared to placebo.
+After a median follow-up of 23.5 months in the nivolumab group and 23.0 months in the placebo group, the median RFS had not been reached in the nivolumab group and was 36.14 months (95% CI, 24.77, not estimable) in the placebo group, corresponding for a hazard ratio (HR) of 0.53 (95% confidence interval [CI], 0.40 to 0.71).
+The distant metastases-free survival (DMFS) rate at 12 months was 92.0% (95% CI, 89.3 to 94.1) with nivolumab and 88.5% (95% CI, 83.9 to 91.9) with placebo and at 24 months, was 84.0% (95% CI, 10 to 10 with nivolumab and 76.5% (95% CI, 10 to 10 with placebo.

-The sponsor-submitted indirect treatment comparisons (ITC) suggested no statistically significant differences in efficacy or harms outcomes between nivolumab and pembrolizumab (currently reimbursed adjuvant systemic therapy for patients with stage IIB and IIC melanoma in Canada), when administered as monotherapy in patients with resected stage IIB or IIC cutaneous melanoma.
+The sponsor-submitted indirect treatment comparisons (ITC) suggested no statistically significant differences in efficacy or harm outcomes between nivolumab and pembrolizumab (currently reimbursed adjuvant systemic therapy for patients with stage IIB and IIC melanoma in Canada) when administered as monotherapy in patients with resected stage IIB or IIC cutaneous melanoma.

-Patients identified a need for more effective treatment options without significant long term side effects.
-They desired therapies that allow patients to function as best as possible and prevent unnecessary surgical and radiation impacting quality of life. pERC concluded that nivolumab met some patient needs by providing an additional treatment option with manageable side effects, and improved RFS and DMFS after two years of follow-up.
-Conclusions regarding health-related quality of life (HRQoL) outcomes could not be drawn from the CHECKMATE-76K trial due to the lack of statistical testing and higher dropout rates for patients in the nivolumab group at later time points.
+Patients identified a need for more effective treatment options without significant long-term side effects.
+They desired therapies that allow patients to function as best as possible and prevent unnecessary surgical and radiation-impacting quality of life. pERC concluded that nivolumab met some patient needs by providing an additional treatment option with manageable side effects and improved RFS and DMFS after 2 years of follow-up.
+Conclusions regarding health-related quality of life (HRQoL) outcomes could not be drawn from the CheckMate-76K trial due to the lack of statistical testing and higher dropout rates for patients in the nivolumab group at later time points.